stevewhitmore/mmm-toast/README.md

 ### 2. Import the `ToastaModule`

-Import `ToastaModule.forRoot()` in the NgModule of your application.
+Import `ToastaModule` in the NgModule of your application.
 The `forRoot` method is a convention for modules that provide a singleton service.

 ```ts